radRoy/file-handling/README.md

 # file handling
 My repository for file handling scripts, a very common task in most programming workflows.
+The initially intended purpose is as a `git submodule` within my other git repositories, simplifying the usual file handling tasks.

 Currently implemented programming languages:
 - python (`.py`)